kubernetes/enhancements/keps/sig-autoscaling/5325-hpa-pod-selection-accuracy/README.md

 will rollout across nodes.
 -->
 Rollout failures in this feature are unlikely to impact running workloads significantly, but there are edge cases to consider:
-- If the feature is enabled during a high-traffic period, HPAs with `podSelectionStrategy: OwnerReferences` might suddenly change their scaling decisions based on the reduced pod set.
+- If the feature is enabled during a high-traffic period, HPAs with `selectionStrategy: OwnerReferences` might suddenly change their scaling decisions based on the reduced pod set.
 This could cause unexpected scaling events.
 - If a `kube-controller-manager` restarts mid-rollout, some HPAs might temporarily revert to the `LabelSelector` strategy until the controller fully initializes with the new feature enabled.
-These issues would only affect HPAs that have explicitly set `podSelectionStrategy: OwnerReferences`.
+These issues would only affect HPAs that have explicitly set `selectionStrategy: OwnerReferences`.
 Existing HPAs will continue to function with the default `LabelSelector` strategy.

 ###### What specific metrics should inform a rollback?